paologambardella/gamedesignbcn-lets-play/LetsPlay.md

 Everything is placed into the Trello board, and it will be publicly shared with everyone before of the Let's Play Session.
 [See an example of Trello board here](https://trello.com/b/8al4EVFW/lets-play-game-analysis-board)

+# Step 4 - Audience comments
+In this step, people from the audience will be allowed to make comments and questions about the game or the whole session.
+Duration: 30 mins.